-'Widening participation' has been part of our Trust's identity for several years, where we have undertaken numerous schemes to support disadvantaged groups in our community to access training and employment.
+Widening participation' has been part of our Trust's identity for several years, where we have undertaken numerous schemes to support disadvantaged groups in our community to access training and employment.
 This includes our 'live and work' scheme for homeless people, internships for people with learning disabilities, and recruiting former offenders to support the construction of our new hospital.
 The future development of a Learning Campus on our Midland Metropolitan University Hospital site is a brilliant opportunity to improve the life chances not only of our staff but also of our communities, thereby starting to deliver on our Population objective and our organisation's purpose.

-The 'Learning Campus' development provides the opportunity to expand our learning and development offer as part of our widening participation work.
+The 'Learning Campus' development provides the opportunity to expand our learning and development offering as part of our widening participation work.
 The focus of which will be to provide clear progression pathways into further education for school leavers.
-This will include Level 1 - 3 programmes right through to degree level apprenticeships with links to careers for over 1,280 learners within the first year of opening.
+This will include level 1 -3 programmes right the way through to degree level apprenticeships with links to careers for over 1280 learners within the 1st year of opening.
 There will also be extensive opportunities for work placements, apprenticeships and scholarships for year 10 students to provide access to job relevant skills.

-The new 'Leadership Framework' will focus on three core areas, Compassionate and inclusive leadership, restorative people management practice and safety and service innovation.
+The new 'Leadership Framework' will focus on three core areas, Compassionate and inclusive leadership, Restorative People Management Practice and Safety and Service Innovation.
 Ensuring the right balance on core technical skills and Trust values aligned behavioural competencies to support culture transformation commitments.
 The programme will be modular at various levels for all staff.
-It will utilise a range of training methodologies from interactive classroom sessions to supportive and exploratory workshops, action learning sets, leadership forums and online materials and videos with the content being contextualised for three broad staff levels; senior leaders, line managers and team members.
+It will utilise a range of training methodologies from interactive classroom sessions to supportive and exploratory workshops, Action learning sets, leadership forums and online materials and videos with the content being contextualised for three broad staff levels; Senior leaders, line managers and team members.

-The leadership development offer will also complement the interdisciplinary 'Fundamentals of Care' framework being introduced across the Trust which is professionally led by the Chief Nurse and the Chief Medical Officer with multi-disciplinary involvement.
+The Leadership Development offer will also complement the interdisciplinary 'Fundamentals of Care' framework being introduced across the Trust which is professionally lead by Chief Nurse and Chief Medical Officer with multi-disciplinary involvement.
 This will also help support culture change by moving from a practice driven methods to a greater emphasis on values-based approaches.
 It is a framework to support a quality driven workplace culture by advancing the goals of exemplary clinical care; exceptional patient and staff experience to promote advocacy, satisfaction and retention of our people.

-Adopting an improvement system in the organisation will include developing staff so that they have the skills and a supportive environment to make improvements.
-Our Education, Development and Growth work stream is also shared in its oversight with Fundamentals of Care to reflect the importance of professional development pathways and the effect upon great care.
+Adopting a CQI system in the organisation will include developing staff so that they have the skills and a supportive environment to make improvements.
+Our Education, Development & Growth work stream is also shared in its oversight with Fundamentals of Care to reflect the importance of professional development pathways and the effect upon great care.

-- Launch our new leadership framework incorporating learning from pilot areas - Agree an approach for continuous quality improvement, where colleagues are trained in improvement skills to solve problems in their own areas - Develop our talent management offering to attract and retain colleagues - Map opportunities for education and career development for our local communities through the widening participation agenda - Support delivery requirements of the Learning Campus project.
+- Launch our new Leadership Framework incorporating learning from pilot areas. - Agree an approach for Continuous Quality Improvement, where colleagues are trained in improvement skills to solve problems in their own areas; - Develop our Talent Management offering to attract and retain colleagues; - Map opportunities for education and career development for our local communities through the widening participation agenda; - Support delivery requirements of the Learning Campus project.

-What will we be prioritising for the next two years?
+What will we be prioritising for the next 2 years?